TangZhengxu/TangZhengxu_web.github.io/index.md

 I am currently a senior at the University of Michigan, pursuing a double major in **Mathematical Sciences - Operations Research and Modeling** and **Computer Science**.
 At present, I'm engaged as a research assistant in the **Bio-Medical AI Lab**, under the guidance of [Dr. Liyue Shen](https://liyueshen.engin.umich.edu/).
 Previously, I worked in the **Li Lab**, mentored by [Dr. Jinxing Li](https://www.labli.net/).

-My research interests lie in the brain-computer interface, electrophysiological sensing, and bio-electronic research.

 Should you share similar interests or consider potential collaboration, please feel free to reach out to me at **tangzx@umich.edu**.
 I'd love to engage in discussions and explore opportunities for collaboration.